France 15 min

 To legally employ workers in France, companies must either establish their own legal entity in the country or use the services of an EOR such as Remote, that has their own entities in the country where they operate.

 Remote is a full-service provider for companies looking to hire remote employees anywhere in the world, including France.
-Our team of experts has extensive knowledge of French labor laws, regulations, and policies and can provide detailed guidance, minimizing risks and ensuring that you stay compliant with local labor rules.
+Our team of experts has extensive knowledge of French labor laws, regulations, and policies and can provide detailed guidance, minimizing risks and ensuring that you stay compliant with employee classification.

 By using Remote's services, clients have access to streamlined hiring processes, automatic compliance checks, and extensive legal counsel — all designed to maximize efficiency while staying up-to-date with the latest developments in labor law compliance throughout France.